Vraj-Shah-912/Form-Friend/README.md

 THis is our project for Hackvgec.

-Hello Everyone, this is our project to siplify the sending of form to students , send reminder and take follow-up
+Hello Everyone, this is our project to simplify the sending of form to students , send reminder and take follow-up

 Technology used